 When cutting the last row of planks, make sure to take into consideration the necessary distance from the wall and install them as described.
-Use a pull bar to ensure that the longitudinal locking system seals as tightly as possible.
-Close the short end of the locking system as described above.
+Use a pull bar to ensure that the longitudinal connection seals as tightly as possible.
+Close the short end connection as described above.